Eduardo-Morales-Alberti/scripts-linux/README.md

 ```
   Do a sudo ls or something like this to set the password after execute script

-  vgstart projectdir    -Prepare rsync tab, vagrant tab with docroot project, and codebase tab in docroot directory
+  vgstart projectdir [projectdirvagrant] -Prepare rsync tab, vagrant tab with docroot project, and codebase tab in docroot directory
   vgstart nop                            -Same that previous but it does not change to the docroot directory
 ```